 When looking for a therapist, you have the option to choose between in-network and out-of-network providers.
-In-network therapists have negotiated a contracted rate with your health insurance company; as a result, they are typically more affordable than out-of-network therapists.
+In-network therapists are called “in-network” because they have negotiated a contracted rate with your health insurance company; as a result, they are typically more affordable than out-of-network therapists.

-While finding an in-network therapist is often the default choice, including out-of-network therapists can help expand your therapist search.
-This is especially true in big cities like NYC, Boston, and San Francisco, where therapists who take insurance tend to be booked to full capacity and have long wait times for appointments.
+While finding an in-network therapist is often the default choice, checking out out-of-network therapists can help expand your therapist search.
+This is especially true in big cities like New York City, Boston, and San Francisco, where therapists who take insurance tend to be booked out to full capacity and have long wait times for appointments.

-If the therapist you’re seeing is not in your insurance network, then you will have to pay the full price of the session upfront.
-Fortunately, depending on your health insurance plan, your insurance company may help reimburse a portion of the cost by mailing you a check.
-If you have a PPO or POS health insurance plan, you’ll get back partial reimbursement for out-of-network services, making therapy more cost-effective and budget-friendly.
+If the therapist you’re seeing is not in-network with your insurance, then you will have to pay the full price of the session upfront.
+Fortunately, depending on your health insurance plan, your insurance company may help reimburse a portion of the cost by mailing you a check or depositing money into your account.
+If you have a PPO or POS health insurance plan, you’ll get back partial reimbursement for out-of-network services, making seeing an out-of-network therapist more cost-effective and budget-friendly.

 Still unsure about using your out-of-network benefits?
-Use the following steps to learn how they work.
+Use the following steps to learn how out-of-network benefits work and how you can work with an out-of-network therapist.
+We’ll also talk about how to get an out-of-network reimbursement paid.
 Though navigating out-of-network benefits can be cumbersome, it can save you a lot of money in the long run.
 Even if you don’t fully understand the terms below, having the details upfront can help you figure out how payment works, and prevent any unexpected bills.

 1. Check your out-of-network benefits